Two-sided convexity testing with certificates: Introduction

-It is known that the number of faces, $f$, of the output polytope is $\Theta(n^{\lfloor d/2 \rfloor})$ in the worst case~\cite{McM70} (a huge number).
+It is known that the number of faces, $f$, of the output polytope is $\Theta(n^{\lfloor d/2 \rfloor})$ in the worst case~\cite{McM70}, \ie, exponential in $d$.
 On the other hand, a result of Chan shows that the set of extreme points of a set of $n$ points in $\RR^d$ can be computed in subquadratic time and essentially faster when their number $h$ is small.

 \begin{theorem} {\rm (Chan~\cite{Chan96})} Given $P$, the $h$ extreme points of $P$ can be computed in time

 \end{theorem}

 Taking $n=h$ in the above expression yields a time that suffices for testing whether a set of $n$ points is in convex position.
 From the other direction, it is conjectured that the problem of testing whether a set $P$ is in convex position is asymptotically as hard as the problem of computing all extreme points of $P$~\cite{CSZ-esa00}.